Community Foundation makes gifts from IRA easy!

 “The Foundation is a community partner here to assist donors to make the maximum impact on the charitable causes they care about and ensure they receive the greatest tax advantages,” says Michelle Lippart Hardwick, director of gift planning for the Community Foundation.

 Lippart Hardwick explains that while QCDs cannot be contributed to donor advised funds, they can go into designated funds, which provide grants to specific charitable organizations, field of interest funds (which provide grants to broad charitable causes), scholarship funds, or the Foundation’s Friends of the Foundation Fund, which helps support the Foundation’s mission.

 It’s easy to establish or contribute to an existing fund at the Community Foundation utilizing a distribution from an IRA.
-For Mary Kabacinski of Appleton, the IRA transfer option came at just the right time for her.
-She had just celebrated her 70½ birthday, and wanted to take advantage of the current tax benefits to make an impact in the community.
+For Mary Kabacinski of Appleton, the IRA transfer option came at just the right time for her to take advantage of the current tax benefits to make an impact in the community.

 Earlier this month, she initiated a transfer from her IRA to the Community Foundation and Lippart Hardwick helped create a simple fund agreement which established the Mary M. Kabacinski Designated Fund within the Community Foundation.

 “My goal was to be able to make gifts to multiple nonprofit organizations, and the Community Foundation helped me draft the fund agreement and develop a strategy that would carry out my wishes exactly as I had envisioned,” says Mary.
 “The Community Foundation helped me create a strategy that would carry out my wishes exactly as I had envisioned.”

 As a donor advised fund owner and former board chair, Mary was already familiar with the Community Foundation’s capabilities.